What is Entomology at WVU like?

-The objective of the M.S. in plant and soil sciences is to provide students the opportunity to take courses and conduct original, master’s-level research in their areas of specialization.
-The educational experience obtained through courses and research is expected to provide students with the background and expertise to enter doctoral programs or professional careers as agronomists, entomologists, microbiologists, horticulturists and plant pathologists or soil scientists.
-These disciplines are critical to maintaining agriculture and forest productivity, solving environmental problems, and promoting economic development in the state.
+M.S. in Entomology provides students the opportunity to take courses and conduct original, master’s-level research.
+The educational experience obtained through courses and research is expected to provide students with the background and expertise to excel.
+Entomology is critical to maintaining agriculture and forest productivity, solving environmental problems, and promoting economic development in the state.

 Each graduate program sets their own terms of admission and application deadlines.
 Applicants can only apply for admission for the terms displayed below.
 Any questions regarding the application deadline should be directed to the graduate program representative.